stevemclaugh/preservation-torrent/Setup.md

 -o ../info/torrents/DataRefuge_001_test.torrent
 ```

-Press `ctrl+p`, then `ctrl+q` to close your terminal session in the Docker container.
+To close your terminal session in the Docker container, press `ctrl+p`, then `ctrl+q`.

-Now enter the following two commands kill the running Transmission Docker container and restart it in detached mode.
+Now enter the following two commands kill the running Docker container and restart it in detached mode.

 ```
 docker rm -f transmission